swistakm/django-datapurge/README.md

     python manage.py purge

-But it's easy to integrate with `celery` or `kronos`.
-Just wrap `datapurge.actions.purge` function with code corresponding to your task backend and run it however you want.
+It's easy to integrate datapurge with `celery` or `kronos`.
+Just wrap `datapurge.actions.purge` function with code corresponding to your task backend and run it the way you want.

 # Requirements